-Historic Bigham Knoll in Jacksonville will once again play host for the 2016 OWE.
+Historic Bigham Knoll in Jacksonville has hosted the Oregon Wine Experience since 2014.
 Often locally referred to as “The Old School,” the Bigham Knoll main building served primarily as a school from 1908, the year it was built, until 2005.
-Now, the owners Mel and Brooke Ashland, after restoring and greatly improving the building and other campus facilities, run their businesses here.
-They also house a German Restaurant and host many events and groups.

 525 Bigham Knoll (525 East E Street in Jacksonville)